-J. Photocopying
+K. Photocopying

-Recognized student organizations may set up charge accounts in the Office of Student Life for photocopying for organizational business.
-Personal copies are not permitted.
-Organizations will be billed monthly.
+Recognized student organizations are eligible for a free print quota for organizational business.
+Requests for such accounts should be made to Brad Terhune (bterhune@uthsc.edu); he in turn will verify that the group has obtained formal recognition by contacting the Office of Student Life.
+Organizations will be billed once the free quota has been exceeded.
 Charges must be paid in the Office of Student Life within two weeks of receipt of the invoice.

-K. Solicitation
+L. Solicitation

-Solicitation of funds from private sources (individuals, corporations, foundations, organizations) must be approved at least ten (10) days in advance by the Director for Student Life who will determine if approval is also required by the Vice Chancellor for Development and Alumni Affairs.
+Solicitation of funds from private sources (individuals, corporations, foundations, organizations) must be approved at least ten (10) days in advance by the Associate Vice Chancellor for Student Fairs who will determine if approval is also required by the Vice Chancellor for Development and Alumni Affairs.
 Representatives from student organizations must not represent themselves as officials of the University of Tennessee when soliciting funds.
 Donations made directly to student organizations are not tax deductible contributions.